 What is LendingClub?

-LendingClub Corporation is a peer-to-peer online lender.
+LendingClub Corporation is a peer-to-peer online lender that offers personal loans.
 Headquartered in San Francisco, California, this platform operates mainly online.

 It was founded in 2007 by Renaud Laplanche (who now is the CEO of Upgrade) and connects borrowers to investors on the platform.
 The business offers loans for various purposes including personal, business loans, patient financing, and investments.
 The company had disbursed over $35,940,013,016 in loans (source).